 Objective To reflect on personal beliefs on what sexual violence is, and explore the WHO definition.
-Estimated time required 5+ minutes.

 Materials required Post it notes / marker pen / board.

 Activity Ask each trainee to briefly write down what they think sexual violence is.
 Ask trainees to share their thoughts with the group.